MicrosoftDocs/cpp-docs/docs/cpp/unions.md

     }
     return 0;
 }

-void Initialize()
-{
-    Input first, second;
-    first.type = WeatherDataType::Temperature;
-    first.temp = { 101, 1418855664, 91.8, 108.5, 67.2 };
-    inputs.push(first);

-    second.type = WeatherDataType::Wind;
-    second.wind = { 204,1418859354, 14, 27 };
-    inputs.push(second);
-}
 ```

 In the previous example, the union in the `Input` struct has no name, so it's called an *anonymous* union.
 Its members can be accessed directly as if they're members of the struct.
-For more information about how to use an anonymous union, see the [Anonymous union](#anonymous_union) section.
+For more information about how to use an anonymous union, see the [Anonymous union](#anonymous_unions) section.

 The previous example shows a problem that you could also solve by using class types that derive from a common base class.
 You could branch your code based on the runtime type of each object in the container.
 Your code might be easier to maintain and understand, but it might also be slower than using a union.
 Also, with a union, you can store unrelated types.
 A union lets you dynamically change the type of the stored value without changing the type of the union variable itself.
 For example, you could create a heterogeneous array of `MyUnionType`, whose elements store different values of different types.